 Holiday sales can increase your site and foot traffic easily.
 But when you’re not prepared, it can lead to a “delay” disaster.

-Take a major apparel retailer’s Cyber Monday mishap that caused its site to go down in 2016.
+Take a major apparel retailer’s Cyber Monday mishap that caused its site to go down.

 The store offered a deal that its customers couldn’t pass up: one that cut the price of every item on its site in half.
 However, this caused traffic to spike.
 Its site and systems weren’t ready to handle the load.
 This led to the retailer extending the offer by an additional 12 hours and unhappy consumers took to social media to express their frustrations regarding the outage.